algomo/knowledge-base/docs/docs/data-sources/Tags.md

 4. Fitness App (with different apps for coaches and clients) - role: Coach / Client

 ## Limitations
 1. The tag values needs to be multiple choice, and limited to less than 20 options.
-This means having `email` or `phone number` as a tag would not work.
+    - This means collecting `email` or `phone number` as a tag would not work.
+This is because valid input emails or phone numbers cannot be defined up front for a multiple choice format.
-    - one workaround for tags with many options (like `country`) is to group them together (eg. `Europe` or `France & Spain`) if answers within a group are similar.
+    - However, one workaround for tags with many options (like `country`) is to group them together (eg. `Europe` or `France & Spain`) if answers within a group are similar.
 2. For tags to work well, the choice of tag and tag-values affect the quality of the chatbot's conversations.
 Some experimentation is required to get the most out of tagged intents.

 ## Summary